Differentially Private Synthetic Heavy-tailed Data: Background

 Additionally, LBD is the data source for the Business Dynamics Statistics (BDS) \citep{bdscensus2021}.
 BDS provides valuable information about labor market dynamics and business cycles, through records of job creation versus destruction rates as well as firm opening versus closing rates at both individual business and industry levels.
 As BDS is updated annually from 1976 to 2018, it plays a crucial role in economics, business strategy, and public policy research \citep{goetz2021business, goldschlag2020business, moscarini2012contribution, haltiwanger2009business}.

-Given the sensitive nature of the data collected, the U.S. Census Bureau strictly limits its access due to high security risks for businesses.
+Given the sensitive nature of the data collected, the U.S. Census Bureau strictly limits its access due to high-security544 risks for businesses.
 Because the dataset contains all firms in all U.S. industries, traditional SDC measures like data swapping do not guarantee enough protection against privacy attacks.
 As an alternative, the U.S. Census offers researchers access to the microdata via a synthetic version of LBD, SynLBD \citep{synlbd_data}.
-SynLBD is simulated dataset and resembles its sensitive counterpart not at the observation level but the distribution level.
-In addition, synthetic data facilitates research progress since access to SynLBD via Cornell's Virtual Server \citep{synlbd_data} is less tedious and rigorous than access to the restricted confidential LBD.
+SynLBD is a simulated dataset and resembles its sensitive counterpart not at the observation level but at the distribution level.
+In addition, synthetic data facilitates research progress since access to SynLBD (previously via Cornell's Virtual Server \citep{synlbd_data} and currently through the Census Bureau \citep{census2023synlbd}) is less tedious and rigorous than access to the restricted confidential LBD.

 Since its creation, SynLBD has gone through multiple updates with the aim of achieving a balance between data utility and disclosure risks \citep{kinney2011towards, kinney2014synlbd}.
 However, none of the updates include a formal privacy framework.
 This shortcoming is not unexpected, as allocating the privacy budget for a massive dataset of 20 million records is quite challenging.
 This task is even more complicated because we need to preserve the time-varying nature of firms and industries over 25 years, from 1976 to 2000.
 In addition, the data can be sparse in some industries or extremely skewed in others, complicating data modeling.